PumpkinDays/Modding/Modding/DevCheatCodes.md

 After the cheat commands are enabled you can use these:

+/commands (Displays all the commands that are avaialble)

 /Skiphoursawake  (This prevents the player from passing out)

 /Addnpchearts NPCName 1000 (This manipulates the NPC heart level.
 Each heart is 100 points)